The Thing from Another World

 ⏱️ Runtime & Duration

-The total runtime of The Thing from Another World is 87 minutes (1h 27m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Thing from Another World (1951) is 87 minutes (1h 27m).
+Directed by Christian Nyby, the film runs for 87 minutes in its complete theatrical version.

 Verdict Summary